 Then I start my timer and write for 33 minutes and 33 seconds.

 When the timer countdown ends, I know it’s time to quit.

 I take a short break and then start doing the daily mundane stuff like checking e-mail, returning phone calls, etc.

 And ya know what?
 I feel good when I start my day this way.

 And I’m writing more than I have in years.

 Now that I’ve learned the secrets to being more prolific and managing my time better… well, you’re reading some of the results.

 All the best,

 P.S.
 I have a LOT more to teach you about being a successful writer.
 ESPECIALLY if you want to learn how to make money with your writing.

-And if you’ll listen to me… and you have the desire to make a LOT of money… I can teach you exactly how to do that… as quickly as possible.
+If you’ll listen to me… and you have the desire to make a LOT of money… I can teach you exactly how to do that… as quickly as possible.